brijr/payload-ab/README.md

 ## Features

 - Add A/B testing variant fields to specific collections
+- Selectively include or exclude fields in your variants
 - Optional variants - if no variant is provided, the default content is used
 - Designed to work with PostHog for analytics tracking
 - TypeScript support with full type definitions